One of the many beautiful slipper orchids, Paphiopedilum micranthum is from the area around the border between Vietnam and China.

 In cultivation these are best grown in containers or hanging baskets, they are relatively easy care.

 These are forest dwellers so light is filtered, around 50% shade cloth will give the desired effect.

-In winter, when the plat in going through dormancy, watering once a week, or even every second week will be adequate.
+- In winter, when the plant in going through dormancy, watering once a week, or even every second week will be adequate.
 Never allowing the growing medium to dry.

 Repotting Paphiopedilum micranthum should be carried out every 2 years to avoid the growing medium becoming to water retentive.